Mold in your house will make you sick. But your eyes and nose will not be enough to detect it.

-Scoring for the HERTSMI 2 test is as follows: (3)
+Scoring for the HERTSMI 2 mold test is as follows:

-<10 – The home/building is safe for one with a mold allergy or Chronic Inflammatory Response Syndrome to live in.
+<10 – The home/building is safe for someone with a mold allergy or CIRS (Chronic Inflammatory Response Syndrome) to live in.

 11-15 – This home/building is borderline high.
 Consider additional mold remediation before living here.

->15 – This home/building is dangerous for one with mold allergy or Chronic Inflammatory Response Syndrome.
-It is not recommended to live in a home/building with a HERTSMI 2 score greater than fifteen.
+>15 – This home/building is dangerous for someone with a mold allergy or CIRS.
+Do not live in a home/building with a HERTSMI 2 score greater than fifteen.

 How to properly remove mold from your house

-48 hours of water/moisture exposure is all it takes for mold to start growing.
+It only takes 48 hours of water/moisture exposure for mold to start growing.

-If you find that your home is a source of mold, the process of removing it is long and arduous.
+If you find mold in your home, the process of removing it is long and arduous.
 Since mold spores travel through the air, it is not uncommon to have to replace clothing, furniture, and the physical building materials in the area where the mold growth occurred.
 This can include drywall, insulation, baseboards, and windows.

 Then there’s the difference between mold removal and mold remediation.